RangerMauve/hyper-sdk/README.md

 Derives a secret key based on the SDK's master key.
 `namespace` can be used to namespace different applications, and `name` is the name of the key you want.
 This can be used as a seed for generating secure private keys without needing to store an extra key on disk.
+This function is currently only supported in the native backend.

 ### `const extension = registerExtension(name, handlers)`